kevinpapst/kimai2-website/_documentation/migration_v1.md

 ---
 title: Upgrade to Kimai 2 from v1
-description: xxx
 redirect_from:
   - /v1/upgrade-v2.html
   - /documentation/upgrade-kimai-v1.html
 toc: true
 ---

-This document covers the necessary steps to migrate from Kimai 1 to Kimai 2.
+This documentation covers all necessary steps to migrate from Kimai 1 to Kimai 2.

 ## Introduction